-Since 2006, many accomplishments have been achieved, including: building an active and engaged workforce composed of more than 1,400 Certified Peer Specialists throughout the state, developing a peer workforce that can offer quality support to people with lived experience of mental health or substance use challenges or both, collaborating with tribal nations to ensure professional peer support services are available in communities that want them, compiling data related to the initiative, bringing CPS training, certification, and services to incarcerated persons throughout Wisconsin, launching a Certified Peer/Parent Peer Specialist Advisory Committee, and developing and implementing a Certified Parent Peer Specialist certification.
+Since 2006, many accomplishments have been achieved, including: building an active and engaged workforce composed of nearly a thousand Certified Peer Specialists throughout the state, developing a peer workforce that can offer quality support to people with lived experience of mental health or substance use challenges or both, collaborating with tribal nations to ensure professional peer support services are available in communities that want them, compiling data related to the initiative, bringing CPS training, certification, and services to incarcerated persons throughout Wisconsin, launching a Certified Peer/Parent Peer Specialist Advisory Committee, and developing and implementing a Certified Parent Peer Specialist certification.

 Wisconsin is a leader in peer specialist services, and both the Certified Peer Specialist and Certified Parent Peer Specialist initiatives continue to evolve as we learn.